CahyaPutera/KompasScraper/readme.md

 # Project Name: News Scraper - A Web Scraper for News Articles

-This is a mini project that provides a basic web scraper program to scrape news article data from the **https://kompas.com/** website.
+This is an experimental Sentiment Analysis mini project based on web scraped news article data from the [kompas.com](https://www.kompas.com/) website.

 ## Table of Contents